Ariana Grande: Public image

-Impact and influence
+Recognition

 In 2016 and 2019, Grande was named one of Time's 100 most influential people in the world.
-In 2017, Celia Almeida of the Miami New Times wrote that of all the biggest pop stars of the past 20 years, Grande made the most convincing transition "from ingénue to independent female artist."
-In 2018, music magazine Hits labeled her "pop diva supreme" and "reigning pop diva of the times", and Bloomberg named her the "first pop diva of the streaming generation" in 2020.
+In 2017, Celia Almeida of the Miami New Times wrote that of all the biggest pop stars of the past 20 years, Grande made the most convincing transition "from ingénue to an independent female artist".
+Bloomberg News named her the "first pop diva of the streaming generation" in 2020.
+Regarded as a pop icon, Grande was nicknamed "Princess of Pop" by Guinness World Records.
+Due to her 2014 song "Santa Tell Me" becoming a 21st-century Christmas standard and having a lasting impact, Grande was dubbed the "Princess of Christmas".

 Grande was also included in Pitchfork's list of "The 200 Most Important Artists of Pitchfork's First 25 Years" for "emerging with music that pushed her artistry further as it asserted a magical trifecta of hope, joy, and a powerhouse voice".
-Her song "Thank U, Next" was in Rolling Stone's 2021 revision of their 500 Greatest Songs of All Time.
-In 2023, the magazine included Grande among the 200 Greatest Singers of All Time.
+Her song "Thank U, Next" was ranked number 137 in Rolling Stone's 2021 revision of their 500 Greatest Songs of All Time, while its parent album was ranked number 61 in their "250 Greatest Albums of the 21st Century".
+In 2023, the magazine ranked Grande among the 200 Greatest Singers of All Time, at number 43.
+The Hollywood Reporter named her as one of its "Platinum Power Players" in music in 2024.
+In May 2024, Katy Perry declared Grande to be "the best singer of our generation".
+Billboard ranked Grande at number nine on its 2024 "Greatest Pop Stars of the 21st Century" list, and at number eight on its 2025 list of the "Top 100 Women Artists of the 21st Century".